-Students and patrons under 30 can visit this Brooklyn-based theater company (now in their gorgeous new space at the Polonsky Center) for only $20 a ticket to any performance.
-Just use the code NEWDEAL online, or visit the box office with a valid ID.
+Patrons under 30 and full-time students of any age can visit this Brooklyn-based theater company—in their gorgeous space at the Polonsky Center—for only $20 a ticket to any performance.
+Just use the code NEWDEAL online or visit the box office with a valid ID.

 CheapTix Sundays at New York Theatre Workshop

-Fans of new works have several opportunities to visit Playwrights Horizons for cheap.
-With HOTTIX, patrons under 30 can purchase $25 tickets (cash only) one hour before curtain.
-Similarly, First Row Sundays offers $25 tickets in advance to ages 30 and under.
-Finally, audience members of all ages can submit their names for the LIVEforFIVE Lottery; winners get a $5 ticket to the first preview of a new production.
+Fans of new works have several opportunities to visit Playwrights Horizons on the cheap.
+With Hot Tix, patrons under 35 or full-time students can purchase $25 or $15 tickets.
+Similarly, audience members of all ages can submit their names for the Live for Five Lottery; winners get a $5 ticket to the first preview of new productions.

 Cheap tickets are great, but free tickets are better!
 New York is one of the best places to find free outdoor theater, especially over the summer.
 Check out the events page on the New York City Department of Parks and Recreation website for ongoing listings of free shows all over the five boroughs.